 17. Consider cloud storage and file-sharing services.

 Your digital workspace is just as important as your physical workspace.
 In addition to decluttering your PC, you should consider using cloud storage to back up your files to keep things centralized as you work on multiple devices.
+You can also read about NAS vs cloud storage.

 You may also utilize a file-sharing service to limit access to co-workers who don’t need specific files.
 Keeping files open to everyone has its perils you will never want to happen.
 So as you use a centralized digital repository, ensure you limit access to the right people.